ricrogz/rdkit/Docs/Book/RDKit_Book.rst

 ---------

-This section describes how chirality information in the reaction defition is handled.
+This section describes how chirality information in the reaction definition is handled.
 A consistent example, esterification of secondary alcohols, is used throughout [#chiralRxn]_.

 If no chiral information is present in the reaction definition, the